elesiuta/jupyter-nbgrader-helper/README.md

 optional arguments:
   -h, --help            show this help message and exit --nbhelp              READ THIS FIRST

+override settings:

   --cdir path           Override path to course_dir (default: current
                         directory)
   --sdir path           Override path to source directory --odir path           Override path to the submitted, autograded, or
                         feedback directory
+  --select StudentID [StudentID ...]
+                        Select specific students to fix their notebooks without having to run on the entire class (WARNING: moves student(s) to <course_dir>/nbhelper-select-tmp
+                        then moves back unless an error was encountered)

+notebook fixes:

   --add AssignName NbName.ipynb
                         Add missing nbgrader cell metadata and test cells to submissions using the corresponding file in source as